 Definitions of Terms for Deer Seasons

-Deer with spike antlers may not be taken except during Youth Deer Hunting Weekend if allowed annually by the Fish & Wildlife Board.
+Deer with spike antlers may not be taken except during Youth Deer Hunting Weekend and only if allowed annually by the Fish & Wildlife Board.

-Licenses: Any person wishing to hunt deer with a bow and arrow during archery deer season must have an archery license/tag (hunting license required except for nonresident archery-only deer license).
+LICENSES: Any person wishing to hunt deer with a bow and arrow during archery deer season must have an archery license/tag.
+A hunting or combination hunting and fishing license is required in addition to an archery license, except for nonresident archery-only deer license.

-Limit: No more than three deer may be taken during the archery season.
-One legal buck may be taken during the archery season anywhere in the state.
-In 2011 and 2012, Wildlife Management Unit E was NOT open to antlerless deer hunting during archery season.
+LIMIT: No more than three deer may be taken during the archery season.
+One legal buck may be taken during the two-part October and December archery season anywhere in the state.
+For purposes of the one legal buck annual archery season limit, the October and December seasons are considered one season and hunters may take only one legal buck during the entire season.
+In 2014, Wildlife Management Units D2 and E were NOT open to antlerless deer hunting during archery season.
 All other WMUs were open to the taking of antlerless deer during archery season.
 Check Vermont Fish & Wildlife’s website (www.vtfishandwildlife.com) in August to see which WMUs are open to antlerless deer hunting in archery season.

-It is illegal to carry a firearm while bow hunting deer in the bow and arrow season.
+It is illegal to carry a rifle, shotgun or muzzleloader while bow hunting deer in the bow and arrow season.

-Crossbows are Illegal for Hunting.
+CROSSBOWS ARE ILLEGAL FOR HUNTING.
 Exception: A crossbow may be used by special permit to take any game that may be taken by bow and arrow.
 This special permit, issued to a person so physically impaired that he or she cannot operate a standard bow, allows that person to hunt with a crossbow.
 A permit applicant must produce a licensed physician’s certificate certifying that the disability requires the use of a crossbow.
 Obtain an application from Fish & Wildlife before visiting your doctor.
-Applicant must also appear before a state game warden.
+Applicant must also appear before a state game warden to obtain a crossbow license.
 Be sure to make an appointment ahead of time.